Frequently Asked Questions about GSPIA Admissions

 Q: Does GSPIA require work experience?

-A: Although working in a relevant field is always beneficial to your application, GSPIA does not require a minimum number of years of work experience.
+A: Although working in a relevant field is always beneficial to your application, GSPIA does not require a minimum number of years of work experience for most programs.
 Current undergraduates with no full-time work experience should, however, demonstrate a clear commitment to public service through internships, volunteer work, campus activities, and part-time jobs.
 Approximately 20% of GSPIA students enter graduate school immediately after receiving their bachelor’s degrees.
 80% have some full-time, post-baccalaureate work experience.
 The average age is 27.
 Please note that one GSPIA program, the mid-career accelerated Master of Public Policy and Management, does require work experience.

 Q: Does GSPIA have a minimum undergraduate GPA?